Mr-Brick1/Mr-Brick1/README.md

 </p>

 About Me :
-* 👩‍💻 I am a Java Developer!
+* 👩‍💻 I am a Junior Java Developer!
 * ⚡ In my free time, I solve problems on CodeWars and read tech articles!

 ### 🛠️ Technology & Skills